caroso1222/ng-popups/README.md

 ## Features

-- Cross browser compatible
+- 🎩 Cross browser compatible
-- Responsive
+- 📱 Responsive
-- Easy to use
+- 🐥 Easy to use
-- Highly configurable
+- 🔥 Highly configurable
-- Packaged with the official Angular format
-- Good a11y and i18n support
+- 👀 Good a11y and i18n support
-- Support for Angular v9 and v10
+- 💥 Support for Angular v9 and v10

 ## Installation